-During summer camps, Jouvence welcomed youth from various organizations and movements across Quebec.
-In 1969, our doors opened for the first time to elementary and high school students, enabling them to fully experience our educational outings program.
+Jouvence first welcomed youth from various organizations and movements across Quebec for summer camps.
+In 1969, we opened our doors for the first time to elementary and high school students, enabling them to fully experience our nature-based educational outing program.

 On May 1, 1970, Jouvence became a non-profit organization, a status we have held since that time.